Create an account

-If you don't see your app listed in the Property selection menu, you'll need to add it.
+If you don't see your app listed in the Property selection menu, you need to add it.

-- Select Create new property from the Property selection menu.
+- Select Create new property from the Property menu.

 - Click Mobile app.

 - Click Connect app.
-The report navigation will update to reflect the mobile app reports.
+The report navigation updates to reflect the mobile-app reports.

-- Select your desired report from the report navigation (e.g. Dashboard, Events, Audiences, etc).
+- Select the report you want from the report navigation (e.g., Dashboard, Events, Audiences).

 - Sign in to your Firebase account at firebase.google.com.

 - On the Welcome page, select your app.

 - Click the tab for the report you want (e.g., Dashboard, Events, Audiences).